List of institutions of higher education in Gujarat

 Gujarat has both private and public universities, many of which are supported by the Government of India and the state government - Government of Gujarat.
 Apart from these there are private universities supported by various bodies and societies.
 Here is a list of research organisations and educational institutions of Gujarat.

 Universities

-There are a total of 30 universities in Gujarat as of 4 February 2012.
-In Gujarat there are one central university, eighteen state universities, two deemed universities and nine private universities.
+As of 2025, Gujarat is home to over 70 universities, including 2 central universities, 27 state universities, 2 deemed universities, and more than 35 private universities.